WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-21-Think-like-a-tester-and-test-for-the-impossible.markdown

 tester says "Oh yeah... let me show you..." and goes in search of a way to make it happen.
 Or the tester runs the test below the layer where the impossible state is guarded, and then the developer objects to the entire premise.

+We should avoid thinking of it in that way.
+It makes for melodrama that might amuse us sometimes, but pragmatically this is a matter of whether or not we are using engineering practices that help us know when something went wrong.
+The question is whether we are being pragmatic or not.

 Because the state is impossible.
 Right?